wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 	asNumberList(10)
 ```

 All the calls to `asNumberList` are valid in this example and the benefit is apparent.
-We can pass any amount of integers to the function, but we only need to implement it once.
+We can pass any amount of integers (up to 31 arguments) to the function, but we only need to implement it once.

+### Limitations

+The current implementation creates a specialized function with the right number of parameters.
+Since Jass allows at most 31 parameters, function calls must not use more than 31 arguments in total.

 # Lambdas and Closures